notthetup/nodeboats-material/Readme.md

 ### Teams

-- Maximum of 10 teams (that's all we can accommodate in the room)
+- Maximum of 10 teams (that's all the kits we have)
 - Each team has 2 members

 ### CampJS V 2015